PierreSenellart/provsql/doc/source/user/configuration.rst

 .. _provsql-boolean-provenance:

 ``provsql.boolean_provenance`` (default: ``off``)
+    Umbrella switch for every optimisation that is sound only when provenance is interpreted in the Boolean semiring.
+When on, two independent layers activate:

-    Enable the safe-query rewriter that recognises self-join-free hierarchical conjunctive queries (and UCQs of such queries) over TID / BID base tables and rewrites them with per-atom ``DISTINCT`` projections so the resulting provenance circuit is read-once.
-A read-once circuit is probability-evaluated in linear time by the ``'independent'`` method, replacing the
-    ``'tree-decomposition'`` or ``'compilation'`` fallback that would
+    * **Planner-level safe-query rewriting.**  Self-join-free hierarchical conjunctive queries (and UCQs of such queries) over TID / BID base tables are rewritten with per-atom ``DISTINCT`` projections so the resulting provenance circuit is read-once.
+A read-once circuit is probability-evaluated in linear time by the ``'independent'`` method, replacing the ``'tree-decomposition'`` or ``'compilation'`` fallback that would otherwise be needed.
+      Queries outside the recognised class pass through unchanged.

+    * **Load-time Boolean-only circuit simplification.**  When a circuit is loaded from the mmap store, ``foldBooleanIdentities`` applies rewrites that hold in the Boolean semiring but not in counting / tropical / Viterbi / …: idempotence (drop repeated child wires of ``plus`` / ``times``), plus-with-one absorption (``plus(…, one, …) → one``), and absorption (``plus(x, times(x, y, …), …) → plus(x, …)`` and dually for ``times``).
+This is independent of :ref:`provsql.simplify_on_load <provsql-simplify-on-load>`: disabling the universal passes does not disable the Boolean-only ones.

-    otherwise be needed.
-The root of every rewritten circuit is tagged so that semirings whose algebra is not Boolean-faithful refuse to evaluate it; see :doc:`probabilities` and the :ref:`compatibility note <semiring-boolean-compat>` in
+    In both cases the rewritten gates are tagged (persistently for the rewriter, in a side-band set for the load-time simplifier) so that semirings whose algebra is not Boolean-faithful refuse to evaluate them; see :doc:`probabilities` and the
+    :ref:`compatibility note <semiring-boolean-compat>` in
     :doc:`semirings`.
-Queries outside the recognised class pass through unchanged.
+Off by default because the rewrites change the multiset of result rows / the underlying polynomial and are therefore unsound for per-row provenance interrogations and for non-Boolean-faithful semirings.

 .. _provsql-classify-top-level: